loverdos/aquarium/doc/manual/source/devguide.rst

 .. _resource_event:

 A resource event is sent by Aquarium clients to signify a change in a resource's state.
-This change is processed by Aquarium's accounting system according to the provisions of the configured policy in order to create entries to the user's wallet.
+This change is processed by Aquarium's accounting and charging system according to the provisions of the configured policy in order to create entries to the user's wallet.